 Steph’s mother, Sonya Curry, said, “It’s not about proving other people wrong, it’s about proving himself right.”

 His stardom didn’t occur overnight, it took a lot of practice.
-Listed at 6’ flat entering his senior year at Charlotte Latin high school, Steph was not highly recruited at all.
+Listed at 6’ flat entering his senior year at Charlotte Christian high school, Steph was not highly recruited at all.
 He was only offered a scholarship to play basketball by 3 schools: Winthrop, VCU and the now well known (thanks to Steph) Davidson College.

 Curry was also invited to walk on at Virginia Tech, where his father Dell played back in the day, but he chose to stay close to home.
 This unknowingly changed his life and the trajectory of Davidson College forever for the better.